MintLucky/planner-back-end/README.md

-## The back-end part for Planner App.
+## The back-end part of the Planner App.

 ## Tech stack: NestJS, Prisma, PostgreSQL